Making Music a Bigger Part of Life in Kitsap!

 Education Programs

 5th Grade Music Infusion is a comprehensive effort designed to counter the elimination of 5th grade organized instrumental music from all public school districts in Kitsap County due to grade realignment, emphasis on STEM, and reductions in arts funding.
-Combined with the negative impact that COVID-19 had on music classes, MDC is acting to re
+Combined with the negative impact that COVID-19 had on music classes, MDC is acting to rectify this unfortunate situation.

-MDC Summer Music Camp will introduce 100 Kitsap county youth - many from underserved portions of our community - to band and orchestra instruments of their choosing at the optimum time in their childhood.
-Held in the music facilities at Olympic College over a one week period, accredited instructors work with children to achieve an important jump start before middle school.
+Our Discover Music Summer Camp, held every August at Olympic College, introduces 100 Kitsap county youth - many from underserved portions of our community - to band and orchestra instruments of their choosing at the optimum time in their childhood.
+Voice lessons are offered, too.
+Accredited instructors work with children to achieve an important jump start before middle school.
 This ensures that more children choose to participate in music and continue through high school.
 MDC offers subsidies and reduced lunch programs for qualified students.
-Instruments are provided free of charge, and qualifying students are gifted instruments from the MDC’s Music In A Box program.
+Instruments are provided free of charge, and qualifying students are permanently gifted instruments from the MDC’s Music In A Box program.

 More Than Music is a sound engineering curriculum offered to at-risk youth at East Bremerton’s BoomHouse Studios.
 MDC provides annual scholarship support so young musicians can create, advertise, sell and distribute their own music tracks while gaining confidence and building marketable skills.